kvarak/dnd/docs/_Equipment/weapons.md

 | Whip | Martial | 1d4 slashing | 2 gp | 3 lb. | Chained, finesse,<br/>reach |

 </div

+Some weapons do not follow the generic patterns of damage, or have unusual rules governing their use.

  **Improvised weapon**.
 Sometimes characters don't have their weapons and have to attack with whatever is close at hand.
 An improvised weapon includes any object you can wield in one or two hands, such as broken glass, a table leg, a frying pan, a wagon wheel, or a dead goblin.